Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Introduction

-Although observations indicate BHs may impact dwarf galaxy evolution, detecting BHs and disentangling the precise role of BHs in dwarf galaxies is difficult for a few reasons: First, the sample sizes involved in surveys of BHs in dwarf galaxies may be restricted by the BH occupation fraction~\citep{Greene2012}.
-Simulations suggest the fraction of galaxies that host BHs plummets below stellar mass $M\textsubscript{star} < 10^{9} M_\odot$~\citep{Habouzit2017,Ricarte2018,Bellovary2019}.
-Measuring the true BH occupation fraction is further restricted by the difficulties in detecting inactive BHs outside of the local universe~\citep{Bellovary2019}.
+Although observations indicate BHs may impact dwarf galaxy evolution, detecting BHs and disentangling the precise role of BHs in dwarf galaxies is difficult for a few reasons: First, the sample sizes involved in surveys of BHs in dwarf galaxies may be restricted by the fraction of galaxies that host BHs~\citep{Greene2012}.
+We define the BH occupation fraction to be the total number of BH-hosting galaxies compared to the total number of galaxies, for a given stellar mass.
+Recent work finds the BH occupation fraction is sensitive to the BH formation mechanism~\citep{Ricarte2018}, and may drop to zero for sufficiently low-mass galaxies.
+Observations are consistent with a roughly $100\%$ occupation fraction down to $M\textsubscript{star} \sim 10^{9} M_\odot$~\citep{Miller2015,Nguyen2018,Nguyen2020,Baldassare2020}.
+Simulations suggest the BH occupation fraction plummets below stellar mass $M\textsubscript{star} < 10^{9} M_\odot$~\citep{Habouzit2017,Ricarte2018,Bellovary2019}.
+Measuring the true BH occupation fraction is further restricted by the difficulties in detecting weakly accreting BHs outside of the local universe~\citep{Bellovary2019}.

 Second, detection of BH-induced star formation suppression is impeded by evidence that low-mass galaxy quenching in group environments is closely tied to tidal effects~\citep{Penny2016}.
 Over $99 \%$ of quenched dwarf galaxies seem to be found within $1.5$ Mpc of a galaxy with Milky Way mass or greater~\citep{Geha2012}.
 Although AGN may be more easily observed in group environments than in the field~\citep{Penny2018}, distinguishing the dominant quenching source within groups proves challenging.